1 Antwerpen, Anvers, Antwerp…

 5 Eddy Wally

-I imagine most of you have never heard of Eddy Wally, a 70-something Flemish singer who modestly calls himself ‘The Voice of Europe’.
-He hails from East Flanders and sings (if that is the right word) in both Flemish and French.
+I imagine most of you have never heard of Eddy Wally, a Flemish singer who died in 2016 at the age of 83.
+Eddy modestly called himself ‘The Voice of Europe’.
+He hailed from East Flanders and sang (if that is the right word) in both Flemish and French.
 His most famous songs are Chérie and Ik spring uit een vliegmachien (I jump out of an aeroplane).

-He wears a pink suit and matching cowboy hat, and his kitschy performances are reminiscent of Liberace.
-He has his own disco-bar, Chérie-Paris Las Vegas, usually referred to as “Eddy Wally’s Texas Bar”.
+Eddy used to wear a pink suit and matching cowboy hat, and his kitschy performances were reminiscent of Liberace (google him if you don’t know who I’m talking about).
+He had his own disco-bar, Chérie-Paris Las Vegas, usually referred to as “Eddy Wally’s Texas Bar”.